 WATCH: Stock pick — Amazon

-Caroline Cremen from Adviceworx talks to Business Day TV about her stock pick of the day
+Robert Towell from Sasfin Securities talks to Business Day TV about his stock pick of the day

-Caroline Cremen from Adviceworx chose Amazon as her stock pick of the day.
+Robert Towell from Sasfin Securities chose Amazon as his stock pick of the day.

-“It’s a bit odd because Amazon is one of the Faangs [Facebook, Amazon, Apple, Netflix and Alphabet, which was formerly known as Google] that is trading almost at an all-time high, however, it had to delay its Prime Day by a few months ... it’s now announced the date for Prime to be the 14th and 15th of October and that is probably going to be extended almost to Black Friday and beyond.”
+“We still like US tech and I think that you can still buy Amazon and Alibaba, so those are the two stocks that we’ll look at.”

 Would you like to comment on this article or view other readers' comments?